Nutrition and Cancer: Clear Liquids and Full Liquids

 Loss of appetite

 In general, clear liquids are liquids that are easy to see through and pour.
 A clear liquid diet does not provide enough nutrition.
-For this reason, it should only be followed for a short time to help control your symptoms from side effects of the treatment.
+For this reason, it should only be followed for a short time to help control your symptoms from side effects of treatment.
 If you are having symptoms that will not allow you to eat or drink anything more than clear liquids, talk with your healthcare provider.

 Clear liquids include: